 The Map also shows the area county roads near the Platte River between the two Crane Viewing Centers where you can watch the Sandhill Cranes feed in the cornfields from the edge of the roads -- especially the less traveled gravel ones -- in the daytime before they group together late in the day for their short fly over to the Platte River about Sunset to roost for the night.

-Sandhill Crane "Wings over the Platte" Art Show + Crane Speaker Series at Stuhr Museum in Grand Island, Nebraska
+Sandhill Crane Speaker Series and Wings Over the Platte Art Show at Stuhr Museum in Grand Island, Nebraska

 Alda Bridge Crane Viewing Platform overlooking Platte River on Hwy 26

-If you want to stand on a handicap-accessible viewing platform overlooking the river to view and take pictures of the evening fly-in spectacle here is more on the public Alda Bridge Crane Viewing Platform about two miles south of I-80 exit #305 on Hwy 26 next to the bridge over the Platte River.
+If you want to stand on a handicap-accessible viewing platform overlooking the river to view and take pictures of the evening Sandhill Crane Migration fly-in spectacle here is more on the public Alda Bridge Crane Viewing Platform about two miles south of I-80 exit #305 on Hwy 26 next to the bridge over the Platte River.
 There is a large parking area and a small lake adjacent to the large wooden viewing platform which usually offers great views of the thousands of "noisy" cranes flying in to roost at sunset -- or off to the cornfields to feed in the early morning at sunrise.

 Tip - For daytime viewing of the Sandhill Cranes feeding in the harvested cornfields, we also found many Sandhill Cranes feeding along the "Shoemaker Island Road" which runs between two channels of the Platte River just south of I-80 at the west end.
 The gravel road runs between Hwy 11 about a half mile south of Exit 300 off of I-80 between 2 forks of the River, east over to the Alda Road (Hwy 26).
 Shoemaker Island Rd ends up on the east end right next to the Alda Bridge Crane Viewing Platform parking lot.
+We saw many flocks of Cranes assembling in the corn fields there late in the afternoon, which then later flew over and roosted on the Platte River at about Sundown.

 Sandhill Cranes flying over cornfield near Platte River during migration